loopstick/CCA_Mechatronics_Spring2020/README.md

 * Always bring your electronics: Arduino, breadboard, motors, jumper wires, etc. to class.
 * Participate in class!
 Ask questions, guess answers, propose topics, share interesting projects you’ve found, push the envelope, explore your interests, and teach us all!
 There are no stupid questions; admitting when you don’t know something should be a point of pride.
 Chances are you’re not the only one with a question, just the bravest one.
 * As outlined in the CCA Student Handbook, attendance in class is mandatory and three or more unexcused absences will result in a failing grade.
 * Plan to spend 3-12 hours a week on homework.
-If you don’t have a solid foundation in math you may need more time.
 Plan ahead!
 * Submit your homework on time.
 Write clearly and legibly.
 Attend class, and don’t be late.
 These are not requests, these are requirements.
 * You are responsible for checking your email and the class repository for updates.